Modern Fertility Review: A Detailed Look

 You’ll also receive general health information related to your hormones.
 The test can tell you if you have indicators for thyroid disorders or polycystic ovary syndrome, two conditions that affect your ability to have a healthy pregnancy.

-We learned from a Modern Fertility customer representative that the company also offers one-on-one consultations with a fertility nurse for those who want help interpreting their results.
+The company also offers one-on-one consultations with a fertility nurse for those who want help interpreting their results.
 Webinars (known as “Egginars”) are also available for further support.

 Anti Mullerian Hormone (AMH): This hormone is produced by cells inside the sacks that hold eggs.
 It can act as an estimate for the number of eggs you have left.